frePPLe/frepple/doc/installation-guide/advanced-configuration.rst

    | Note that the first database MUST have 'default' as key.
    | Normally all database are on the same PostgreSQL instance and the USER,
      PASSWORD, HOST and PORT are the same for all scenarios.
-The database name will be different for each database.
+The database name will be different for each scenario.
    | The FREPPLE_PORT must be unique for each scenario database.
 It'll be
      used in the next step.